-AN S 426: Beef Cattle Systems Management
+AN S 426: Beef Feedlot Systems Management

-Prereq: AN S 226, AN S 270, AN S 270L, AN S 319, AN S 320, AN S 331, AN S 352; ECON 230 or equivalent recommended
+Prereq: AN S 226, AN S 270, AN S 270L, AN S 320; recommended: ECON 230 or equivalent

-Decisions facing the administrator of a beef cow-calf or feedlot enterprise.
+Decisions facing the administrator of a feedlot enterprise.
 Financial and production goal identification, problem clarification, and resource allocation to manage the beef enterprise.